 To set up backup routes you will need to enable Check Connection in the Mobile WAN item.
-(See Fig. 88.)
+(See Figure 92.)
 Set the Check connection option to enabled + bind and fill in an IP address of the mobile operator's DNS server or any other reliably available server and enter the time interval of the check.
 For detailed configuration, see Chapter 4.3.1.

-Figure 88: Backup access to the Internet - Mobile WAN configuration
+Figure 92: Backup access to the Internet - Mobile WAN configuration

 Backup Routes configuration After setting up the backup routes you will need to set their priorities.
-In Figure 89 the WiFi wlan0 connection has the highest priority.
+In Figure 93 the eth1 wired connection has the highest priority.
 If that connection fails, the second choice will be the mobile connection - usb0 network interface.

 The backup routes system must be activated by checking the Enable backup routes switching item for each of the routes.
 Click the Apply button to confirm the changes.
-For detailed configuration see Chapter 4.7.
+For detailed configuration see Chapter 4.5.

-Figure 89: Backup access to the Internet - Backup Routes configuration
+Figure 93: Backup access to the Internet - Backup Routes configuration

 You can verify the configured network interfaces in the Status section in the Network item.
-You will see the active network interfaces: eth0 (connection to LAN), wlan0 (WiFi connection to the Internet) and usb0 (mobile connection to the Internet).
+You will see the active network interfaces: eth0 (connection to LAN), eth1 (wired connection to the Internet) and usb0 (mobile connection to the Internet).
 IP addresses and other data are included.

-At the bottom of the page you will see the Route Table and corresponding changes if a WiFi connection is not available, the mobile connection will be used.
+At the bottom of the page you will see the Route Table and corresponding changes if a wired connection fails or a cable is disconnected the mobile connection will be used.

-Backup routes work even if they are not activated in the Backup Routes item, but the router will use the factory defaults described in Chapter viz 4.7.
+Backup routes work even if they are not activated in the Backup Routes item, but the router will use the factory defaults.